arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/put_api_view_properties_arangosearch.md

   only removed by "cleanup" operation.

 @RESTSTRUCT{commitIntervalMsec,post_api_view_props,integer,optional,uint64}
-Wait at least this many milliseconds between committing view data store changes and making documents visible to queries (default: 1000, to disable
+Wait at least this many milliseconds between committing View data store changes and making documents visible to queries (default: 1000, to disable
 use: 0).
 For the case where there are a lot of inserts/updates, a lower value, until